-Air France strike gathers steam; third of flights cancelled
+Air France strike sees 30 percent of flights cancelled

-PARIS (AP) — Some 30 percent of Air France flights have been cancelled as strikes over pay rises appear to be intensifying.
+PARIS (AP) — Some 30 percent of Air France flights were cancelled Saturday as strikes over pay rises appear to be intensifying.

+And that’s just part of France’s travel troubles this month.
+Most French trains will screech to a halt as a strike over President Emmanuel Macron’s economic reforms resumes Saturday night — a strike that is set to last through Monday.

+Screens at Paris’ Charles de Gaulle Airport showed red “cancelled” notes next to multiple flights Saturday, as families around France and Europe headed off on spring vacations.

-Saturday’s one-day walkout is affecting international and domestic travel, notably a quarter of flights at Paris’ Charles de Gaulle and Orly airports.
-Air France is urging passengers to check the status of their flights and offering to change tickets for free.
+The one-day Air France walkout is affecting international and domestic travel, notably a quarter of flights at Paris’ Charles de Gaulle and Orly airports.
+Air France is urging passengers to check the status of their flights before coming to the airport and offering to change tickets for free.

 It’s the fifth Air France strike since February, and the number of cancelled flights is rising.
 Unions this week announced more strikes this month to coincide with national rail walkouts.